-- 377 the following aspects: security, accessibility, and interoperability - best practices for trust services initiation, certification and audit procedures.
+- best practices for trust services initiation, certification and audit procedures.

-- 380 The level of qualification of a trust service is a property of the trust service to evidently fulfill - a pre-defined set of requirements on it.
-There may be different incremental qualification - 382 levels of a trust service.
-The lower is the degree of confidence of the participants in each other - 383 and in the ICT services processing electronic interaction (creation, access, transformation, - transmission, destruction, etc.), the higher might be demand on the qualification level of trust - 385 services. - 386 The characteristics of the levels of qualification of trust services are described in the - 387 following table.
+The level of qualification of a trust service is a property of the trust service to evidently fulfill a pre-defined set of requirements on it.
+There may be different incremental qualification levels of a trust service.
+The lower is the degree of confidence of the participants in each other and in the ICT services processing electronic interaction (creation, access, transformation, transmission, destruction, etc.), the higher might be demand on the qualification level of trust services.

+The characteristics of the levels of qualification of trust services are described in the following table.

-Degree of confidence of participants in each other and in the ICT services High degree of confidence Substantial degree of confidence Limited degree of confidence levels of No trust Basic level of High level of qualification services qualification qualification of trust required quantication quanicution services ('zero' level of qualification) legal regime of n.a.
-Based on commercial Based on international agreements operation of agreements and/or (conventions) and/or on directly applicable trust services common trade practice. international regulation 4 .
+Degree of confidence of participants in each other and in the ICT services High degree of confidence Substantial degree of confidence Limited degree of confidence levels of No trust Basic level of High level of qualification of trust services required qualification qualification services ('zero' level 1 1 of qualification) legal regime of n.a.
+Based on commercial Based on international agreements operation of agreements and/or (conventions) and/or on directly applicable trust services common trade practice. international regulation .
 Organizational n.a.
-Large Scale Projects of International Coordination Council (ICC), see architecture of any kind. sec.
-2.3 above trust services Technological n.a Meet the recognized best Meet ICC Compliance Criteria requirements practices for TSPs.
-AND on trust - Meet the requirements laid down in the services applicable national regulation (for national TSPs).
+Large Scale Projects of International Coordination Council (ICC), see architecture of trust services any kind. sec.
+2.3 above Technological n.a Meet the recognized best Meet ICC Compliance Criteria requirements 11.a practices for TSPs.
+AND on trust practices for 151's.
+Meet the requirements laid down in the services applicable national regulation (for national TSPs).